pretix/pretix/doc/user/faq.rst

     A QR-code however, while also not 100% immune to kinking it, has some redundancy built into it, so that even slightly damaged bar codes are still readable.

-3. Laser bar code scanners dont work on (most) phone screens To be fair: There is a variety of bar code scanners out there.
+3. Laser bar code scanners don not work on (most) phone screens To be fair: There is a variety of bar code scanners out there.
 But when people ask about linear bar code support because their existing scanners are professional grade, they are talking about laser bar code scanners.